-A growing number of concussion experts (1), strength and conditioning trainers (2), and physical therapists, believe that one important way to reduce the risk of sport-related concussion is by strengthening the neck, the theory being that stronger neck muscles will help cushion against and lessen the linear and rotational forces that cause concussion.
+A growing number of concussion experts (Meehan, 2011), strength and conditioning trainers (Cohen, 2012), and physical therapists, believe that one important way to reduce the risk of sport-related concussion is by strengthening the neck, the theory being that stronger neck muscles will help cushion against and lessen the linear and rotational forces that cause concussion.

 Now, for the first time, there is research to back up the theory.

 "The evidence [suggests] that neck strengthening programs may be an effective primary concussion prevention mechanism that is inexpensive, easy to adopt, widely available, and fully within the athlete's control," says R. Dawn Comstock, PhD. associate professor in the Department of Epidemiology at the Colorado School of Public Health and principal investigator for the High School RIO TM (an internet-based data collection tool used in the National High School Sports-Related Injury Surveillance Study) from which the study results were drawn.
-Comstock presented her preliminary findings at the 4th Annual National Youth Sports Safety Summit in Washington, D.C.
+The study, published online in the Journal of Primary Prevention in June 2014, was first presented by Comstock at the 4th Annual National Youth Sports Safety Summit in Washington, D.C. in February 2013.

 "The results are promising and support what those of us caring for athletes believed to be true, based on our observations, who see strengthening the neck musculature as a means of reducing the risk of sport-related concussion," said William P. Meehan, III, M.D., Director of the Sports Concussion Clinic and the Micheli Center for Sports Injury Prevention in the Division of Sports Medicine at Children's Hospital Boston, and a MomsTEAM concussion expert.